Listing Appointment Setting Scripts (2026): Door + Phone

 Circle Prospecting (Just Sold Nearby)

-Call 25 homes within 3 blocks of your just-sold within 48 hours.
+Call 25 homes within three blocks of your just-sold within 48 hours.
 Real data, real urgency.

 Lead with equity and carrying costs.
-Landlords are exhausted by 2026 rates and tenant turnover.
+Landlords are worn down by 2026 rates and tenant turnover.

 Sphere Reactivation Call

 For past clients and warm contacts.
-Never lead with real estate — lead with the relationship.
+Never lead with real estate, lead with the relationship.
+It's one of the highest-return calls in my 25 best real estate scripts for agents.

 Online Lead Callback (Zillow, Realtor.com, Web Form)